-Five Core Concepts at Heart of La Verne Law Model of Legal Education
+Five Core Concepts of the La Verne Model of Legal Education

 Basic Skills for Success

-It all starts with the belief that the success of its students and graduates – in the classroom, on the bar exam, and in the practice of law – is the focus of La Verne Law.
+It all starts with the belief that the success of its students and graduates – in the classroom, on the bar exam, and in the practice of law – is the focus of the College of Law and Public Service.
 The basic skills revolve around the ability to Read, Analyze and Present (RAP).
 Those essential concepts are introduced during orientation, maintained and expanded upon throughout the curriculum, and finely honed during postgraduate bar exam preparation.

 High Bar Performance

-Because nearly all students begin law school with the goal of becoming a licensed attorney, preparing students for success on the bar exam is both an essential expectation by the students and the responsibility of La Verne Law.
-The Center for Academic & Bar Readiness (CABR) introduces students to bar success concepts and, through each class and every stage of their law school career, emphasizes what it will take for them to be successful.
+Because nearly all students begin law school with the goal of becoming a licensed attorney, preparing students for success on the bar exam is both an essential expectation by the students and the responsibility of the College of Law and Public Service.
+The Student Success Center introduces students to bar success concepts and, through each class and every stage of their law school career, emphasizes what it will take for them to be successful.
 The capstone experience is the Bar Exam Strategic Training (BEST) program offered to every graduate in preparation for their first bar exam.

 Ready to Practice Curriculum

 The goal is to equip students with the skills and experiences that lawyers, judges, clients and the community expect from a law school graduate, preparing them to enter the legal profession.
-The La Verne Law Model of Legal Education incorporates legal writing into two first-year courses as well as doctrine, values and skills into two other first-year courses.
+The the College of Law and Public Service Model of Legal Education incorporates legal writing into two first-year courses as well as doctrine, values and skills into two other first-year courses.
 It continues with doctrine and skills being taught during two semester-long simulation tracks in the second year (one taken each semester).
 And in the third year, students must meet the requirement of an experiential learning experience through a clinic, externship or practicum course.
-Exposure to the interconnection of knowledge, skills and experience makes La Verne Law students highly attractive to potential employers.
+Exposure to the interconnection of knowledge, skills and experience makes the College of Law and Public Service students highly attractive to potential employers.

 Being a Beacon of Hope and Inspiration

-Along with its educational mission, La Verne Law is a resource.
+Along with its educational mission, the College of Law and Public Service is a resource.
 It serves as an institution involved in advancing and understanding the law and as a resource to the community.
 It sponsors discussions, symposia, scholarships and other opportunities with the law and the legal community, and promotes interaction with the local and regional communities.
 By hosting academic events, meetings, and even cultural outreach in its new art gallery, and through close interaction with area Bar Associations, city and county governments and San Bernardino and Riverside county judiciary, it establishes itself as an interested and engaged community partner.

 Commitment to Access and Affordability